rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

   ![Which Key](../images/which_key.png)

-Having introduced the plugins that make up the basic configuration of NvChad, we can move on to the description of the interface.
+Having introduced the plugins that make up the basic configuration of NvChad, we can move on to see how to manage them.